taosdata/TDengine/docs/en/05-programming/04-query.md

 ## Query Using SQL

 SQL is used by TDengine as its query language.
-Application programs can send SQL statements to TDengine through REST API or connectors.
+Application programs can send SQL statements to TDengine through REST API or client libraries.
 TDengine's CLI `taos` can also be used to execute ad hoc SQL queries.
 Here is the list of major query functionalities supported by TDengine：

 - Query on single column or multiple columns
 - Filter on tags or data columns：>, <, =, <\>, like